YYPython1/Discord-RoleSystem-/README.md

 Speficic role which is higher than: Member / Player Role.
 Bot Role: Bot need's to be higher than Speficic role and Player role and he needs to have 'MANAGE Roles' Permissions so he could do this commands.

+Also command time works in Seconds...
+Thats kinda messy up but il fix it soon.

 Package:

 npm install ms